Welcome, Guest. Please login or register. Did you miss your activation email?

 « Reply #6 on: April 24, 2016, 04:38:21 am »

 At the same time, the first bytes of an object are its hot zone, where the most used members should be placed.
 (I cannot rigorously explain why.
 You can find a relevant SO question.
-Alexandrescu also mentions this hot zone several times .)
+Alexandrescu also mentions this hot zone several times in this talk.)

 Theoretically, you can define the hot zone to be anywhere within the object's layout.
 What's important is that there can/should only be one hot zone.
 The processor/memory subsystem does not care nor understand what the data at specific addresses represent.
 Once you compile your code into machine instructions, it too no longer knows anything about "objects", there is no longer a "beginning of the object" or "end of the object".
 As such, making use of the fact that data gets loaded into cache in lines (fixed size blocks of memory) only really involves keeping your frequently used data together somewhere within the object and keeping the less used data as far away from it as possible.